 Intent

 Children at Thomas Jones gain the opportunity to study key periods of British history, ancient civilisations and influential people who have shaped our lives today both in Europe and worldwide.
-History and Geography are closely linked through our topic-led approach which we feel is the best model for our children and the community we serve.
-Topics give the children something to ‘pin’ all other learning onto.
-Visits to historical sites as well as visitors in to school serve as a ‘hook’ at the start of a new topic or consolidation nearer the end, and again, give children cultural capital and a point of reference going forwards with their learning in history but also across the curriculum.
+History and Geography are closely linked through our topic led approach which we feel is the best model for our children and the community we serve - topics give the children something to ‘pin’ their learning onto.
+Visits to historical sites and museums give children cultural capital and a point of reference going forwards with their learning in history, and also across the curriculum.

 Children are taught to embody the role of a ‘historian’ and, despite the integrated curriculum, the subject of history is referred to during topic lessons that focus on the development of children’s historical skills.
 Children are given opportunities to develop their skills as a historian through motivating lines of enquiry where they interpret evidence and communicate their ideas.